dart-lang/language/accepted/future-releases/3009-inference-using-bounds/design-document.md

 ## Changes in inference.md

 This document discusses the effect and the motivation of the following changes in [inference.md][].
-A new step is added to those described in section [Subtype constraint generation][].
+Steps are added to those described in sections [Constraint solution for a set of type variables][] and [Grounded constraint solution for a set of type variables][].

 ```diff
 @@ -714,24 +714,30 @@ occurences of the unknown type.